Madame Monsieur: History

-Émilie Satt and Jean-Karl Lucas first met in 2008, and formed Madame Monsieur in 2013.
+Émilie Satt (Émilie Sattonet) and Jean-Karl Lucas first met in 2008, and formed Madame Monsieur in 2013.
 In 2015, they composed the song "Smile" for the French rapper Youssoupha, and later participated in Taratata.
 The duo released their debut album Tandem on 27 June 2020.

 On 1 January 2018, they were confirmed to be taking part in Destination Eurovision, the French national selection for the Eurovision Song Contest 2018 with the song "Mercy".
 They qualified from the second semi-final on 20 January to the final held on 27 January.
 In the final, they placed third with the international juries and first with the French public, amassing enough combined points to win the competition.
 They represented France in the Eurovision Song Contest 2018 held in Lisbon, Portugal, ultimately coming in thirteenth place.
 As well as receiving the Marcel Bezençon Press Award, they were also the runner-up of the OGAE fan vote, just behind actual winner Netta Barzilai of Israel.

 In 2018, they provided French commentary for France 2 at that year's Junior Eurovision Song Contest alongside Stéphane Bern.
 In 2019, they co-wrote the song Roi alongside Bilal Hassani.
 The song represented France at the Eurovision Song Contest 2019 in Tel Aviv, Israel finishing in 16th place.